Logarithmic compactification of the Abel-Jacobi section: Review of logarithmic geometry

 \subsection{Tropical curves}

-Suppose that $S$ is the spectrum of an algebraically closed field and $C$ is a logarithmic curve over $S$.
-The \emph{tropicalization} of $C$ is the dual graph of $C$, with a leg for each marked point and each edge metrized by its smoothing parameter.
+Suppose that $S$ is a logarithmic point whose underlying scheme is the spectrum of an algebraically closed field and $C$ is a proper logarithmic curve over $S$.
+The \emph{tropicalization} of $C$ is the dual graph of $C$, with a leg for each marked point and each edge metrized by its smoothing parameter (Definition~\ref{def:log-curve}).

+\begin{remark} The smoothing parameters live inside the characteristic monoid $\overnorm M_S$ of the base, which is not necessarily equal to $\mathbf R_{\geq 0}$, so we are not endowing the dual graph with a metric in the usual sense.
+However, each homomorphism $\overnorm M_S \to \mathbf R_{\geq 0}$ induces a metric on the dual graph, by applying the homomorphism to the smoothing parameters, so what we have is actually a \emph{family} of metrics, parameterized by $\Hom(\overnorm M_S, \mathbf R_{\geq 0})$.
+We therefore ask the reader to indulge us in our abuse of terminology, and permit us to call this labelling a metric. \end{remark}

+\begin{remark} It is possible to make sense of a varying family of tropical curves over a logarithmic base scheme \cite[Section~7]{CCUW}, but we will not need to do so here. \end{remark}

-Let $\Gamma$ be the tropicalization of $C$.
-The sections of $\overnorm M^{\rm gp}_C$ correspond to piecewise linear functions on $\Gamma$ that are valued in $\overnorm M_S$ and linear with integer slopes along the edges of $\Gamma$.
-The value of such a section $\alpha$ at a vertex $v$ corresponding to a component of $C$ is its image in $\overnorm M_{C,x}$ for any smooth point $x$ of $C$.
-See \cite[Remark~7.3]{CCUW} for further details.
+Let $\Gamma_C$ be the tropicalization of $C$.
+Following \cite{CCUW} we understand sections of $\overnorm M^{\rm gp}_C$ through their correspondence to piecewise linear functions on $\Gamma$ valued in $\overnorm M_S^{\rm gp}$ and linear with integer slopes along the edges of $\Gamma$.
+We summarize this correspondence below, with further details to be found in \cite[Remark~7.3]{CCUW}.

-It is possible to make sense of a varying family of tropical curves over a logarithmic base scheme \cite[Section~7]{CCUW}, but we will not need to do so here.